bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   :alt: Point-wise curvature on a Torus
   :align: center

   Figure 2: A torus' surface has all three types of curvature.
-The outside has positive curvuature (red); the inside has negative curvature (blue); and a ring on the top and bottom of the torus have zero curvature (yellow-orange) (source: `Stackexchange <https://mathematica.stackexchange.com/questions/61409/computing-gaussian-curvature>`__).
+The outside has positive curvature (red); the inside has negative curvature (blue); and a ring on the top and bottom of the torus have zero curvature (yellow-orange) (source: `Stackexchange <https://mathematica.stackexchange.com/questions/61409/computing-gaussian-curvature>`__).

 Gaussian curvature gives us great intuition on 2D surfaces but what about higher dimension?
 The concept of "axes" gets a bit more muddy, so we need an